SivapriyaVenkateswarar/Compiler_Design/Theory/Syntax-Directed translator/notes.md

 **Definition:**
 Predictive parsing is a **top-down parsing method** that uses a **lookahead symbol** to decide which production of a nonterminal to apply, **without backtracking**.

----

 #### Lookahead Symbol
-- The **next input terminal being scanned**.
+- The next input terminal being scanned.
-- Used to **proactively select the correct production**.
+- Used to proactively select the correct production.

----

 #### FIRST Set
-- The set of **terminals that can appear at the start of strings** derived from a production.
+- The set of terminals that can appear at the start of strings** derived from a production.
 - Computed **recursively** for nonterminals.
-- Guides the parser to **choose the production whose FIRST set contains the lookahead**.
+- Guides the parser to choose the production whose FIRST set contains the lookahead.

----

 #### Key Characteristics
 - **Deterministic:** One lookahead symbol is sufficient.